-Interracial marriage was against the law in 16 states in 1967 when the Loving v.
-Virginia Supreme Court Decision struck down those laws.
+Interracial marriage was against the law in sixteen states in 1967 when the Loving vs. Virginia Supreme Court Decision struck down those laws.
 That is very fresh historically.
 I was a senior in college.
 Laws reflect deep convictions, and convictions don’t usually change when laws do.

 Opposition to Interracial Marriage

 “Laws reflect deep convictions, and convictions don’t usually change when laws do.”

 The first website that came up on my Google search for Martin Luther King and interracial marriage was the website of the Ku Klux Klan which still has this anachronistic quote today: “Interracial marriage is a violation of God’s Law and a communist ploy to weaken America.”